Rev. Shawn will be on holidays from October 12th to 19th.

 We are now experiencing what is for most of us an unprecedented crisis and in these circumstances love of neighbour means limiting contact to try and stop the spread of the Covid-19 virus.
 For this reason there will not be worship services until further notice.
 Even so, just as love necessitates the halt of Sunday worship, love also means that the ministry of the church continues through such as prayer, phone calls and keeping tabs on people and especially the most vulnerable and at risk of our society.

-Boston’s 200th Anniversary Celebration Dinner at Granite Ridge, which had been scheduled for Saturday, August 15th, has been postponed until further notice.
+Boston’s 200th Anniversary Celebration Dinner at Granite Ridge, has been rescheduled for Saturday, April 24th, 2021.

 The Choir has officially released their CD, “A Gift of Song”, in celebration of next year’s 200th Anniversary of the congregation.
 If you are interested in obtaining a copy of the CD, please speak to a member of the choir.
 A donation towards the expense of making the CD would be most welcome.